ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 delivered (see the "ACK Rate" section above).

-##### Transmitting or retransmitting a data packet {#transmitting-or-retransmitting-a-data-packet}
+##### Transmitting a data packet {#transmitting-a-data-packet}

-Upon transmitting or retransmitting a data packet, the sender snapshots the current delivery information in per-packet state.
+Upon transmitting a data packet, the sender snapshots the current delivery information in per-packet state.
 This will allow the sender to generate a rate sample later, in the UpdateRateSample() step, when the packet is (S)ACKed.